Informatievlaanderen/OSLO-SpecificationGenerator/README.md

 ./bin/generate_vocabulary.py --rdf {rdf_path} --output {output_path} --schema vocabularynl
 ```

-### Generating application profile in HTML from CSV
+### Generating application profile in HTML from an AP CSV

 In this repository only a Dutch template is available.

+The AP CSV needs be converted from an Enterprise Architect file (.eap) using the [Enterprise Architect RDF Conversion Tool](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF).

 To use another template, use the `--schema_local` option with the path where the other template is located.
 See the section on other schemes for more information.